desrogers/dotfiles/README.md

 The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.

+The next file you should create is `~/.localrc` for config specific to the machine that you don't want to save to the dotfiles repo

 ## freshen up

 `dot` is a simple script that installs some dependencies, sets sane macOS